seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 In those freckles live their savours:
 I must go seek some dewdrops here
 And hang a pearl in every cowslip's ear.
-Farewell, thou lob of spirits; I'll be gone:
-Our queen and all our elves come here anon.

 **PUCK**
 The king doth keep his revels here tonight: